SvenGroot/Ookii.CommandLine/README.md

 ```

 And that's it!
 This code will take the arguments from `Environment.GetCommandLineArgs()` (you can
-also manually pass a `args` array if you want), will handle and print errors to the console, and
+also manually pass an `args` array if you want), will handle and print errors to the console, and
 will print usage help if needed.
 It returns an instance of `MyArguments` if successful, and `null`
 if not.